Imagen

 Illustrations by Norm Bendell

-© 2024
+© 2026

-- what GVHD is
+- What causes GVHD

-- the difference between acute and chronic GVHD
+- The difference between acute and chronic GVHD

-- organs and tissues that can be affected by GVHD
+- Organs and tissues that can be affected by GVHD

-- how to monitor yourself for symptoms of GVHD
+- How to monitor yourself for symptoms

-- treatment options and their side effects
+- Treatment options and their side effects

-- how to cope with the stress of GVHD
+- Coping with the stress of GVHD

-- the role of the GVHD caregiver
+- The role of the caregiver/care partner

-- how to find a GVHD clinical trial.
+- How to find a GVHD specialist

 Managing GVHD requires a close working relationship between you and your healthcare team.
 The more you know, the better equipped you will be to take charge of your GVHD.